Alexandra Botez: Early life and background

-Career

-Chess
+Chess career

-In 2004, Botez won her first Canadian children's national championship at age eight.
-She eventually played for the National Canadian Team in 2010 and won four more Canadian youth national titles.
-After moving back to the United States, Botez won the U.S. Girls Nationals at age fifteen and twice represented the state of Oregon in the SPF Girls' Invitational.
-In 2013, Botez achieved the Woman FIDE Master title norm.
+Botez won her first Canadian girls' national championship in 2004 at age eight.
+She played for the Canadian national team in 2010 and later won four more Canadian youth national titles.
+After moving back to the United States, Botez won the U.S. Girls Nationals at age fifteen and twice represented the state of Oregon in the SPF Girls' Invitational established by Susan Polgar and her foundation.
+She participated in the World Youth Chess Championships four times, finishing as high as 31st place in 2009 in the girls' under-14 section while still unrated.
+In 2013, Botez earned the Woman FIDE Master (WFM) title by finishing in joint first place at the North American girls' U-16 national championship together with the winner Megan Lee.

-After attending high school in Oregon, Botez earned a full-ride chess scholarship to the University of Texas at Dallas.
-However, deciding to prioritize academics, she chose to study International Relations with a focus on China at Stanford University.
-During her sophomore year in 2014, Botez became the second female president of the Stanford University Chess Club after Cindy Tsai in 2005.
+While in high school in Oregon, Botez earned a full-ride chess scholarship to the University of Texas at Dallas by winning the 2011 Kasparov Chess Foundation All-Girls National Championship.
+She ultimately declined the scholarship to attend Stanford University, prioritizing academics over chess.
+At Stanford, she studied international relations with a focus on China.
+During her sophomore year in 2014, Botez became the second female president of the Stanford University Chess Club, after Cindy Tsai in 2005.
 She graduated in 2017.

-In addition to her chess career, Botez served a brief stint as a chess commentator.
-She covered the 2018 and 2019 PRO Chess League Finals, the most popular team chess championship, along with IM Daniel Rensch, IM Anna Rudolf, and GM Robert Hess.